Introduction: Becoming a Friendly & Fair Teacher

 In education

 - You can take on the caring, empathic, friendly role.
-If this lacks clarity (perhaps for fear of confrontation), you are too indulgent and the students lack boundaries.
+If this lacks clarity, perhaps for fear of confrontation, you are too indulgent, and the students lack boundaries.
 This leads to disruptions of the lesson.
-Students cross boundaries at the expense of you and the group.
+Boundaries are crossed at the expense of you and the group.

 - You can unilaterally choose the intellectual, structuring and limiting role.
-If this lacks caring (perhaps for fear of appearing vulnerable), you are too strict and the relationship between you and the students is cool.
+If caring lacks, perhaps for fear of appearing vulnerable, you are too strict and the relationship between you and the students is cool.
 You do not invite students to connect with you, so they do not conform to your needs and those of the group.
-As a result disruption of your lessons arise and students cross boundaries at your and the group’s expense.
+As a result, disruption of your lessons arise and students cross boundaries at your and the group’s expense.

 Preventive – curative